skateco/skate/README.md

 Daemonless low footprint self-hosted mini-paas with support for deploying kubernetes manifests.

-Born out of the frustration of having to learn yet another syntax or configuration format.
+Born out of the frustration of having to learn yet another deployment configuration file syntax.

 Skate runs as a CLI on your machine and talks to a small binary on each host over ssh.